-Congress addressed these serious harms by including the Mandatory Restitution for Sex Crimes provision within the Violence Against Women Act of 1994.4 As part of this expansive statutory regime, 18 U.S.C. § 2259 requires federal courts to issue restitution orders to victims of certain sex crimes, including the creation, distribution, and possession of child pornography.
-Such mandatory restitution orders direct defendants to pay the "full amount" of the losses, such as the cost of psychological treatment, lost income, and attorneys' fees incurred by any victim of their offense.5
+Congress addressed these serious harms by including the Mandatory Restitution for Sex Crimes provision within the Violence Against Women Act of 1994.
+As part of this expansive statutory regime, 18 U.S.C. § 2259 requires federal courts to issue restitution orders to victims of certain sex crimes, including the creation, distribution, and possession of child pornography.
+Such mandatory restitution orders direct defendants to pay the "full amount" of the losses, such as the cost of psychological treatment, lost income, and attorneys' fees incurred by any victim of their offense.

-Over the past four years, child pornography victims have increasingly turned to the courts to obtain full restitution.6 Yet despite a con-
+Over the past four years, child pornography victims have increasingly turned to the courts to obtain full restitution.
+Yet despite a congressional mandate requiring defendants to pay the "full amount" of a victim's losses, federal trial and appellate courts are deeply divided on what the restitution statute requires when thousands of defendants

-1 See Emily Bazelon, Money Is No Cure, N.Y.
-Times Mag., Jan.
+See Emily Bazelon, Money Is No Cure, N.Y.
+Times MAG., Jan.
 27, 2013, at 22, 25.